TRLexus/Crossword/README.md

 # CrossWord

-A CrossWord Generator developed using HTML, CSS, BootStrap, REACT, FireBase (WIP)
+A CrossWord developed using HTML, CSS, and Reactjs